kjgpta/Recipe-API/README.md

       "Serve hot."
     ]
   }
 ...
 ]
 ```

-## Postman Collection Access
+## Access

-For access to the Postman collection, please send an email request to [mailguptakshitij@gmail.com](mailto:mailguptakshitij@gmail.com).
+For access to the Postman collection and API, please send an email request to [mailguptakshitij@gmail.com](mailto:mailguptakshitij@gmail.com).

 ## License

 This project is licensed under the Apache-2.0 license.
 See the [LICENSE](LICENSE) file for details.